Deizerok/Battle-Shadows/README.md

-# The battle of the kings
+# The War of Shadows
 1.1 The battle of the kings (Game)
 _________________